-How do you properly address save the date envelopes?
-There are a few easy ways to do it!
+How do you address save the date envelopes?
+There are actually a few different ways to do it!
 In this blog post, I’ll show you exactly how to address save-the-date cards with proper etiquette in every single scenario: for a single guest with a plus one, a married couple, a widow, a family, and more.

 But first, let’s talk about a question many couples wonder: how do you address save the date cards with “and guest” for plus ones?
 Do you include plus ones on the address at all?
 This question comes in from Julie and she writes,